 Each entry of a repeating group has a selected leading field, which in turn identifies the beginning of a new group entry.
 This field must occur in the raw message before any other tag from a single repeating group entry.
 In other words, these fields separate repeating group entries from each other.
 The

 RoutingType field is an example of such a separator.

 Important aspects of FIX repeating groups structure:

 - Well-defined FIX messages assume all fields of a repeating group that follow one another.
-The appearance of an arbitrary field, which doesn't belong to repeating group (according to the FIX specification), automatically indicates the end of the repeating group.
-Therefore, further appearance of fields from the repeating group is disallowed by FIX Standard.
+The appearance of an arbitrary field, which doesn't belong to the repeating group (according to the FIX specification), automatically indicates the end of the repeating group.
+Therefore, the further appearance of fields from the repeating group is disallowed by FIX Standard.

 - It is possible for repeating groups to appear inside of another repeating group.
-In such case, all entries of the inner repeating group belong to the single entry of the outer repeating group.
+In such a case, all entries of the inner repeating group belong to the single entry of the outer repeating group.

 - The number of entries or instances, which are defined by the value of the leading field (tag), must correspond to the number of instances/entries which actually appear in the message.
-In particular, number of tags-separators must be equal to the value of the leading field.
+In particular, the number of tags-separators must be equal to the value of the leading field.

 Since a repeating group is identified by the leading field, which defines the number of repeating instances, C++ FIX Engine follows this approach in handling repeating groups.
 In particular, the OnixS::FIX::Group object is accessed, using its leading (number of instances) field.
-Changing the value of this field affects the length ofrepeating group.
+Changing the value of this field affects the length of the repeating group.
 Removing this field from a message or other repeating group removes all entries of the repeating group.